Stability estimates for phase retrieval from discrete Gabor measurements: Proofs of the most fundamental formulae

 \section{Proofs of the most fundamental formulae}

-For convenience of the reader, we want to present the proofs of the two formulae presented in section \ref{sec:prerequisites}.
-We want to stress that these formulae are well-known in the literature and have repeatedly been used to prove uniqueness results in recent years \cite{Bojarovska15, Eldar15, Li17, Nawab83}.
-We start with lemma \ref{lem:autocorrelation}. \begin{refproof}[Proof of lemma \ref{lem:autocorrelation}] We consider
+For convenience of the reader, we present the proofs of the two formulae presented in section \ref{sec:prerequisites}.
+We note that these formulae are well-known in the literature and have repeatedly been used to prove uniqueness results in recent years \cite{Bojarovska15, Eldar15, Li17, Nawab83}.
+We start with lemma \ref{lem:autocorrelation}.